jkovzels/ozhost/getting-started-with-gtm.md

 To complete this guide the following **pre-requisites** are required.
 1. Publishing privilege for GTM container.
-2. Minimal knowledge of Javascript, HTML and CSS.
+2. Minimal knowledge of Javascript, HTML, and CSS.
 3. Access to HTML code of the page.
 To install the widget you will need to add "Fit the bike" with will open the Online Sizing widget.
 See [Gettting started](https://support.google.com/tagmanager/answer/6107163?hl=en&ref_topic=9001798) for guidance.
-If you do not have at access to the code of the page see Recipes section below.
+If you do not have access to the code of the page see Recipes section below.

 ## Customize integration script